Helping you stay safe from common fraud…

 We’re a mutual building society and we’re proud to deliver a first-class customer service consistently.
 Our members are at heart of what we do and we’re committed to helping people towards a safe and secure financial future.
 One important part of this is helping you stay safe against fraud.

-Take Five is a national awareness campaign led by FFA UK (part of UK Finance), backed by Her Majesty’s Government and delivered with, and through, a range of partners in the UK payments industry.
+Take Five is a national awareness campaign led by UK Finance and backed by Her Majesty’s Government delivered with, and through, a range of partners in the UK payments industry.
 They offer lots of hints and tips and they provide straight-forward and impartial advice on financial fraud prevention.

 The campaign urges you to stop and consider whether a situation is genuine – to stop and think if what you’re being told really makes sense.